afontcu/awesome-learning/README.md

 ---

 _Disclaimer_: This isn't an exhaustive list.
 It contains resources I value and I enjoyed consuming, not everything I've ever read.
+I also remove stuff I no longer see valuable.
+It is a _curated_ list after all!

 _Disclaimer #2_: There is no order or priorities.
 Read the whole thing :D